govuk-one-login/ipv-cri-fraud-api/acceptance-tests/README.md

 This folder has be created as a central location for any work related to Fraud CRI testing.

+## SDKMan
+This project has an `.sdkmanrc` file

+Install SDKMan via the instructions on `https://sdkman.io/install`

+For auto-switching between JDK versions, edit your `~/.sdkman/etc/config` and set `sdkman_auto_env=true`

+Then use sdkman to install Java JDK listed in this projects `.sdkmanrc` e.g `sdk install java x.y.z-amzn`

+Restart your terminal

+## Gradle

+Gradle 8 is used on this project

 ## Build

 Build with `./gradlew`